Words by Nikki Anderson-Stanier, Visuals by Nicole Antonuccio

-Many user researchers, especially those who focus on qualitative methods, are asked about quantifying the user experience.
-Whether we like it or not, oftentimes our stakeholders want numerical data to supplement quotes or video/audio clips.
+Many user researchers—especially those who focus on qualitative methods—are often asked about quantifying the user experience.
+Whether we like it or not, oftentimes our stakeholders want numerical data to supplement quotes, video, or audio clips.

 Qual user researchers, including myself, frequently look towards surveys to help add that quantitative spice.
-However, there’s much more to quantitative data than what we gleam from mere surveys; frequently, surveys are not the ideal methodology to mix.
+However, there's much more to quantitative data than what we glean from mere surveys.
+Frequently, surveys are not the ideal methodology to mix.

 I quickly learned that a lot of our most useful metrics come from adding a layer of usability testing.

 If someone commented on the inability to make conclusions with qualitative data, I could turn around and show them usability metrics.
 A whole new world opened to me in the marriage of qualitative and quantitative data.
-I could show statistics, benchmark, talk about confidence intervals, compare products/services to competitors.
+I could show statistics, benchmark, talk about confidence intervals, compare products and services to competitors.
 The world was my UX oyster.

 What metrics should I be using?